pmarshall111/plox/notes/resolverVsEnvExtension/README.md

 ## Book proposal

 The book proposes setting up a layer of static analysis between parsing and interpreting, which would count the scope distance to the defined variable and store this in a global map.
 For the above example, the scope distance of `a` would be 1, since it's in the scope above where `showA()` is defined.
 The logic proposed by the book extends `Environment` so whenever `get()` or `assign()` is called, the caller tells the environment how many scopes to traverse.
-The called could then ensure that whenever `showA()` is invoked it will always use the variable of `a` with a scope distance of 1, and `Environment` will ignore a shadowed version of `a` in the current scope.
+The caller could then ensure that whenever `showA()` is invoked it will always use the variable of `a` with a scope distance of 1, and `Environment` will ignore a shadowed version of `a` in the current scope.

 ## Alternate fix (chosen)